-With the exception of our special collections, books in Barbour fall in to two basic categories: the reference collection and the general collection.
+With the exception of our special collections, books in Barbour fall into two basic categories: the reference collection and the general collection.
 All of these items are listed in our online catalog.
 For basic instruction on using the card catalog, visit the Finding Books LibGuide.
-The reference collection will be accessible to library staff only in the 2020 fall semester.
-Visit the Fall 2020 Book Pickup guide for instructions on requesting books from the general collection, or requesting scans from reference books.

 The general collection is the main collection in the library, and is comprised mostly of circulating books that can be checked out (although some of the general collection is non-circulating because of the condition of the material).
 The focus of our collection is theological, but we have books about numerous other related topics as well, like history, philosophy, fine art, and foreign languages.
 Since we have a number of commentaries in our reference collection, students sometimes assume those are all that we have, but there are thousands more in the general collection, as well as duplicate copies of those in reference.

 If a book is in the general collection, the catalog record will look like the example below.
-The location is 'Stacks'.
-If the book is on the shelf the status will be 'Available'.
+The Location/Status is 'General Collection'.
 If someone has checked it out, the status will read 'Checked Out'.

 The general collection is shelved in call number order across all three floors of the library.
 It begins on the second floor on the shelving outside of the Kunkle Room.
 The second floor holds Library of Congress call numbers A-BV, the first floor holds BX, and the ground floor holds C-Z.

 The reference collection is comprised of non-circulating reference materials, which are books intended to be used for introductory facts or a quick overview of a specific topic or subject, and are typically not read from beginning to end.
 Reference materials are a great starting point in the research process, and can also be an excellent bibliographic resource for further reading.
 Reference collections frequently include dictionaries, encyclopedias, almanacs, directories, atlases, handbooks, etc. These can all be found in the Barbour Library reference collection, which also includes theological materials like commentary sets.
+You can search the reference collection only by using the 'Reference' choice under the 'Everything' dropdown menu in the library catalog.
 These books are non-circulating (cannot be checked out) to ensure that they are always available on demand, but sections of them can be copied or scanned to email for long-term use.
 The commentary sets in the reference room are duplicated in the general collection, so there is a copy that circulates while the reference copy is always available.

 If a book is in the reference collection, the catalog record will look like the example below.
-The location is 'Reference' and the status is 'Lib Use Only'.
+The 'Material Type' is 'Reference Book' and the 'Location/Status' is 'Reference Collection'.

 All reference books are shelved in the reference room on the first floor in call number order.

 While the library has a number of online journal subscriptions, we also have hundreds of titles in print.
 Many of these titles are indexed in various databases that may point you to a specific article, or you may find a relevant citation from other material you encounter in your research.
-The print journals will be accessible to library staff only in the 2020 fall semester.
-Visit the Fall 2020 Book Pickup guide for instructions on requesting article scans from print journals.
 Visit the Finding Articles LibGuide for further instruction on finding relevant scholarly articles, and the Finding Journals LibGuide for instruction on finding an article from a citation.